Innovation as a Corporate Model

-Senior Associate Dean of Executive Education, Head of the Practice Group Telecommunication, Transport, and Utilities, and Member of Faculty, ESMT Berlin
+Senior Lecturer and Head of the Practice Group Telecommunication, Transport, and Utilities, ESMT Berlin

 Christoph studied business administration and economics at the University of Saarbrücken (Germany), the Hochschule St. Gallen (Switzerland), and the University of Michigan, Ann Arbor (USA).
 He has taught microeconomics at the University of Ann Arbor, was project leader at Otto Versand, worked as a strategy consultant at Arthur D. Little and as an independent consultant, and was vice president at the Bertelsmann Buch AG.